Corona (song): Recording

 Towards the end of their career, Minutemen started to branch out musically with their songs.
 In contrast to atypical hardcore punk tempos, the band experiments with neo-norteña sounds built on polka rhythms for "Corona."
 Drawing from post-punk alongside more eclectic musical influences, their music is an interaction between Hurley's virtuosic drumming, Boon's trebly electric guitar, and Watt's busy bassline.
 Regarding their songwriting, Watt claimed, "We don't write songs, we write rivers."

 Composition

 "Corona" is an uptempo hardcore punk and neo-norteña song that runs for a duration of two minutes and twenty-five seconds.
+The song is in the key of G major and is built mainly around the chords of G, B minor, and D, with an A minor chord appearing during the final line of each stanza.
 It features driving guitar riffs, a burly yet funky bassline, and frantic drumbeats.
 The song opens with an introduction, where a twanging guitar riff is played.
 Its minimalist arrangement contains no choruses, and is instead composed of fifty-three words structured into three stanzas.

 Lyrically, "Corona" is a Latino protest song and an elegiac complaint regarding the injustice and destructive greed of the United States.
 Lead singer-guitarist D Boon closes by singing about a bottle of Corona beer.
 The bottle is intended for a poor woman on a beach in Mexico, due to its five-cent deposit.